The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-winter-2015-show.md

   - To feature Mike Manly, Corby, Hard Hat Hank and Zoey, though the latter two through reused material.
   - To use Mike Wolf's original puppet, as well as his last appearance before Show 2, 2020.
   - To have a Hard Hat Hank intermission.
-- Winter 2015 was originally run until February 22nd 2015 but was extended till March 15th 2015.
+- Winter 2015 was originally supposed to run until February 22nd, 2015, but the end date was extended to March 15th 2015.
 - The Show Breaks in this show are originally from Summer 2014.
 - Hard Hat Hank - 'Box' is also originally from Summer 2014.
-- During Act 3 when scenes feature Chuck E. Cheese you can see the Pizza Time Theater logo on his shirt.
+- The Pizza Time Theatre logo can be seen on Chuck E.'s shirt during scenes that take place in his home.
-- Mike Wolf & Corby were originally seen during September 2014 during flash back with Justin Beaver.
+- Mike Wolf & Corby were originally seen during September 2014 during flashback with Justin Beaver.
-- This show was originally planned to include six songs like most shows since April 2013, the latter two would've been covers.
-However, following the entertainment department's budget cut after the cat video lawsuit they were removed leaving the show with only four songs.
-This would've included Helen singing a new version of 'Crazy' from January 2008 and the other cover currently unknown.
+- This show was originally planned to include six songs, like most shows since April 2013; the latter two would've been covers.
+However, following the entertainment department's budget cut after the cat video lawsuit, they were removed, leaving the show with only four songs.
+This would've included Helen singing a new version of 'Crazy' from January 2008, and the other cover is currently unknown.
 - Eric Neal wrote 'Dancin' Kitten'.